-- Achieved 90 percent member satisfaction regarding experiences with primary care providers.
+- Achieved 92% member satisfaction regarding experiences with primary care providers.

 View quality data (PDF).

 The following goals will be reflected in the HEDIS 2021 results (reporting on performance in calendar year 2020), available fall 2021.

-- Identify providers who are documenting required components of care in member medical records but not using the V-codes which measure and track nationally and state-monitored clinical performance objectives.
+- Identify providers who are documenting required components of care in member medical records but not using the Category II and V codes, which measure and track nationally and state-monitored clinical performance objectives.

-- Focus on the preventive health arenas of teen health, women’s health, and newborn and child health.
+- Focus on the preventive health areas of teen health, women’s health, and newborn and child health.

-- Improve rates of adolescent screening for chlamydia and promote "universal urine screening"; because ages 16 – 24 have the lowest rate of compliance for chlamydia screening, continue to promote this screening as a component of the annual adolescent well visit.
+- Improve rates of adolescent screening for chlamydia and promote universal urine screening; because people of ages 16 – 24 have the lowest rate of compliance for chlamydia screening, continue to promote this screening as a component of the annual adolescent well visit.

 - Implement initiatives to improve outcomes for members born preterm and at low birth weight.